 Far-flung French Polynesia is a whopping 33-hour journey from the UK, so it’s almost essential to make a stopover en route.
 LA works well, contrasting the island experience with a city stay.
 Once in French Polynesia, domestic flights make it easy to island hop.

-Aside from all the water-based activities you’d expect, like snorkeling, paddle-boarding and kayaking, heading inland, Moorea’s forests hide old temple ruins where sacrifices once took place.
+Aside from all the water-based activities you’d expect, like snorkelling, paddle-boarding and kayaking, heading inland, Moorea’s forests hide old temple ruins where sacrifices once took place.
 Bora Bora’s US military history is evident in its World War II bunkers.

 It’s an 11-hour flight to Los Angeles from London.
 Heading onward, French Polynesia is an eight-hour flight away with Virgin Atlantic.
 You fly into Tahiti, the largest of the islands.
 From there, you can catch domestic flights to Moorea, Bora Bora, Huahine and the Marquesas Islands.

 Flying via Hong Kong?
 Visit night markets and fishing villages

 By Kara from our China team

 With its mixture of Chinese culture and European influences, Hong Kong makes a good introduction to the Far East.
 It’s definitely one of the cities I most enjoy visiting, where cosmopolitan bars and Michelin-star restaurants are found alongside traditional markets selling everything from electronics to jade-stone good-luck charms.

 The city is an excellent stopover destination en route to Australasia.
 It’s surprisingly compact and easy to get around, with the efficient, air-conditioned MTR (Mass Transit Railway) system able to zip you between different districts.
 The Airport Express line also means you can stay almost anywhere within Hong Kong and still be within a short distance of the airport.